DONATIONS OF REAL PROPERTY

 Case Study: Savvy Giving

-How donating property to the CCIM Foundation gives back to those involved.
+How donating property to The CCIM Institute Foundation gives back to those involved.

 by Mary Stark-Hood, JD, CFP

-Upon making that contact, the CCIM Foundation began its review process, which is used every time a real estate donation is offered to the Foundation.
+Upon making that contact, The CCIM Institute Foundation began its review process, which is used every time a real estate donation is offered to the Foundation.
 The process involves a preliminary review by its real estate gifting team headed by Duncan Patterson, CCIM.

 The process begins with a signed letter of intent from the donor, stating a willingness to give property to the Foundation.
 Then a real estate broker’s opinion of property value is obtained, and a real estate questionnaire is completed.
 Questions asked include the type of property; whether it has a mortgage or if there are liens and encumbrances on it; whether there are leases; and questions about environmental issues.